 - Does your research require you to travel to foreign destinations for any reason?

 - Do you have proposals from foreign entities seeking access to LBNL user facilities?

 When contemplating any activity with a “foreign nexus” (involving a foreign entity or destination), you must first confirm the following:

-1. Restricted Party Screening: The individual (including his/her affiliated instituion), entity or country is not on the Commerce Entity List or OFAC’s sanctioned and embargoed country list.
+- Restricted Party Screening: The individual (including his/her affiliated institution), entity or country is not on the Commerce Entity List or OFAC’s sanctioned and embargoed country list.
 Contact your Division Export Liaison for assistance conducting such restricted party screening.

-2. Export Review: Even if the restricted party screening results are negative, you also need to confirm an export license is not necessary for the planned exchange of technology and/or services.
+- Export Review: Even if the restricted party screening results are negative, you also need to confirm an export authorization is not necessary for the planned exchange of technology and/or services.
 Review all four of the following checklists to confirm you do not need Lab export clearance to proceed: